david-rockwood/fimpad/README.md

 >
 > Fiona: [[[250; stop("Chauncey: "); append("\n\nFiona: ")]]]

 The first function in the FIM tag is `stop()`.
 This function takes one or more arguments representing stop sequences.
 A *stop sequence* is a string that, if generated by the LLM, ends generation immediately at that point.
 So the last thing that gets inserted into the text editor is "Chauncey: ", with the space at the end, so I can just start typing what I want to say after the LLM generates what Fiona says.
-If I didn't use stop, the LLM would likely keep going at write dialogue for Chauncey, which I don't want in this case since I will be speaking for Chauncey.
+If I didn't use stop, the LLM would likely keep going and write dialogue for Chauncey, which I don't want in this case since I will be speaking for Chauncey.

 If more than one stop sequence is given, like this: